n1o/study_notes/_sources/notes/kernels_derived_from_probabilistic_models.md

 # Kernels derived from probabilistic generative models

-Suppose we have a probabilistic generative model of feature vectors, $p(x|\theta)$.
-Then there are several ways we can use this model to define kernel functions, and thereby make the model suitable for discriminative tasks.
+We have a probabilistic generative model of feature vectors, $p(x|\theta)$.
+We can use this model to define kernel functions, and thereby make the model suitable for discriminative tasks.

 ## Probability product kernels